Boris Karloff: Early life

-William Henry Pratt was born on 23 November 1887, at 36 Forest Hill Road, Peckham.
-His parents were Edward John Pratt of the Indian Civil Service (where he worked for the salt revenue service), and Eliza Sara Millard.
+William Henry Pratt was born on 23 November 1887, at 36 Forest Hill Road, East Dulwich, London.
+His parents were Edward John Pratt of the Indian Civil Service (where he worked for the salt revenue service), and his wife Eliza Sara Millard.
 Both his parents died when Karloff was young, and he was primarily raised by a half-sister and his elder siblings.
-His brother, Sir John Thomas Pratt, was a British diplomat.
-Karloff's father Edward John Pratt was Anglo-Indian, with a British father and Indian mother, meaning that Karloff was at least a quarter Indian, while Karloff's mother also had some Indian ancestry; thus Karloff had a relatively dark complexion that differed from his peers at the time.
+His brother Sir John Thomas Pratt was a British consul-general in China, while two other brothers, Frederick Greville Pratt and Edward Millard Pratt, followed their father into the Indian Civil Service.
+Their father, Edward John Pratt, was an Anglo-Indian, with a British father and an Indian mother, and Karloff was more than a quarter Indian, as his mother also had some Indian ancestry; Karloff had a complexion darker than that of most of his peers.
 His mother's maternal aunt was Anna Leonowens, whose tales about life in the royal court of Siam (now Thailand) were the basis of the novel Anna and the King of Siam.
 Pratt was bow-legged, had a lisp, and stuttered as a young boy.
 He learned how to manage his stutter, but not his lisp, which was noticeable throughout his career in the film industry.

 Pratt spent his childhood years in Enfield, in the County of Middlesex.
 He was the youngest of nine children, and following his mother's death was brought up by his elder siblings.
-After first attending Enfield Grammar School, he received a private education at Uppingham School and Merchant Taylors' School.
-Following this he attended King's College London, where he took studies aimed at a career with the British Government's Consular Service.
-However, in 1909, he left university without graduating and drifted, departing England for Canada, where he worked as a farm labourer, truck driver and did various odd jobs in British Columbia until happening upon stage acting, which led to a later film career.
+After first attending Enfield Grammar School in London, he received a private education at Uppingham School and Merchant Taylors' School, which was then occupying the London Charterhouse.
+Following this, he attended King's College London, where his studies were aimed at a career with the British Government's Consular Service.
+However, in 1909, he left university without graduating and drifted, departing England on a ship for Canada.
+There, he worked as a farm labourer and truck driver and did various odd jobs in Saskatchewan and British Columbia until he happened upon stage acting in Prince Albert, Saskatchewan, which eventually led to a later film career.